 I obtained my B.A. in Psychology and Criminal Justice at the University of Wisconsin-Platteville (1999).
 After a two year hiatus in the Sierra Nevada Mountains in Northern California, I completed my M.A. in Experimental Psychology at Humboldt State University (2004).
 Next, I worked with Jeff Joireman at Washington State University, where I obtained my PhD in Experimental Psychology (2007).
 My first academic position was an Assistant Professor in the School of Social Sciences at Singapore Management University.
-After three wonderful years in Singapore, I transitioned to the VU University, Amsterdam.
+After three wonderful years in Singapore, I transitioned to the VU Amsterdam.
+In 2019, I was promoted to Full Professor of Human Cooperation at the VU Amsterdam.
 I continue to work and live in the beautiful, vibrant city of Amsterdam.

 RESEARCH INTERESTS AND PROJECTS